mikedido/Sudoku-solver/README.md

 ```
 #### The solver :

 The function accept two parameter.
-The index of line and the index of colum.
-We begin by the solve(0, 0).
+The index of line and the index of column.
+We begin by the pair(0, 0).

 ```js
 function solve(row, column) {